Active Learning for Contextual Search with Binary Feedbacks: Problem Formulation and Assumptions

 Assumption (A1) is a standard bounded assumption imposed on model parameters.
 Assumption (A2) assumes that the contextual vectors are independently and identically distributed, with respect to a bounded and non-degenerate distribution $P_X$ that is unknown.
 Similar ``non-degenerate'' or ``covariate diversity'' assumptions were also adopted in the contextual learning literature \citep{bastani2020online,bastani2021mostly}, and the assumption is actually weaker than some of the existing works on active learning \citep{balcan2007margin,wang2016noise}, which requires $P_X$ to be the exact uniform distribution over $\mathbb B_2(d)$.

 Assumption (A3) is a general condition imposed on the distribution $P_\xi$ of the noise variables.
 Essentially, it assumes that zero is the median of the noise distribution $P_\xi$, which ensures that the linear classifier is the optimal Bayes classifier.
 The same assumption is common in the active learning literature \citep{balcan2007margin,wang2016noise}.
-Note that we do not assume the noise distribution $P_\xi$ has any specific parametric forms (e.g., Logistic or Probit noises), making it generally applicable to a broad range of problems.
+Note that we do not assume the noise distribution $P_\xi$ has any specific parametric forms (e.g., Logistic or Probit noises), making it generally applicable to a broad range of problems. {Note also that Assumption (A3) requires the noise distribution to scale together with $\|w^*\|_2$ in order to preserve signal-to-noise ratios.
+In the case of a signal-independent assumption $\sup_{\xi\in\mathbb R}f_\xi(\xi)\leq C_\xi'$ and $\inf_{|\xi|\leq 2}f_\xi(\xi)\geq c_\xi'$, the change-of-parameter $C_\xi'=C_\xi/\|w^*\|_2$ and $c_\xi'=c_\xi/\|w^*\|_2$ can be used to bring the signal level $\|w^*\|_2$ into the sample complexity analysis. }